renquinn/easel-py/README.md

             - easel schedules the modules based on semester dates
             - deadlines are declared with respect to the module (which may carry over to another week, depending on holidays, etc.
+        - fields
+            - due_at
+                - detect if already in iso format and if not, parse as the relative formate
+            - length (for modules only)
+                - the number of 50 minute blocks in this module
+            - previous module?
+            - next module?
+        - implementation
+            - detect semester dates
+                - start and end dates (including finals?)
+                - holidays
+            - map modules to the semester based on module length and semester dates
+                - if no modules, just use weeks
     - API requires strings in ISO 8601 format: YYYY-MM-DDTHH:MM:SSZ (e.g., "2013-01-23T23:59:00-07:00")
     - automate daylight savings translations
+    - maybe consider automating final exam times too
 - test other types of module items
     - working:
         - pages